nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 5. Right-click on the `.jar` file and select `Open with` and then `Java(TM) Platform SE binary`.

-   Alternatively, you can also run the `.jar` file by opening a command terminal, typing `cd` into the folder you put the jar file in, and using the`java -jar findingbrudders.jar` command to run the application.
+   Alternatively, you can also run the `.jar` file by opening a command terminal, typing `cd` into the folder you put the jar file in, and using the`java -jar findingbrUdders.jar` command to run the application.

    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data to help you get started.<br>